-Suboxone Detoxification: Suboxone (the most common brand name for buprenorphine and naloxone), is a medication that is given as an opiate replacement which reduces the symptoms of withdrawal.
+Suboxone Detoxification: Suboxone (the most common brand name for buprenorphine and naloxone, but also known as Sublocade and Subutex, is a medication that is given as an opiate replacement which reduces the symptoms of withdrawal.
 Just like methadone, Suboxone’s effects can be very helpful, but it is very addictive as well.

 Addiction to Suboxone would cause these symptoms:

 Our Suboxone detoxification program will limit these symptoms as best we can and also provide close supervision.

 During detox, our staff will monitor your progress closely and help to manage these expected symptoms: